aink99/fai_linux_audit/README.md

 ## Cookbook Dependencies

-This cookbooks depedns on the [audit](https://supermarket.chef.io/cookbooks/audit) cookbook from Chef.
+This cookbooks depends on the [audit](https://supermarket.chef.io/cookbooks/audit) cookbook from Chef.

 ## Chef automate
 A  generic user 'audit' was setup on the Chef automation server.